JordanGlanfield/double_blind_code_reviewer/README.md

 - **activate the environment** by running `source venv/bin/activate`
 - **install the dependencies** by executing `pip install --upgrade pip && pip install -r requirements.txt`

-In a local development environment, the app can be run directly with flask (by default on localhost, port 5000).
+In a local development environment, the backend API can be run directly with flask (by default on localhost, port 5000).
 To do so, run:
 ```
+(venv) $ source scripts/dev_exports.sh
-(venv) $ FLASK_ENV=development FLASK_APP=tapp FLASK_DEBUG=True flask run
+(venv) $ flask run
 ```
 In a staging/production environment, the app is run "behind" a gunicorn web-server.
-The code to start (and *re*start) the web-server, executed during the deployment stage of the pipeline defined in `.gitlab-ci.yml`, is in `scripts/restart`.
+The code to start (and *re*start) the web-server, executed during the deployment stage of the pipeline defined in `.gitlab-ci.yml`, is in `scripts/restart.sh`.

+To start the frontend development server:
+- **install all the JS dependencies** by running `npm install`
+- **start the server** by running `npm start`.

+Both API and frontend dev server come with hot-reloading (meaning they will automatically restart on any relevant code change).

 ### Logging in with the default configuration
 As already mentioned, the default configuration runs with a fake instance of the LDAP service (to make things easier